barklund/mortenbarklund.com/content/blog/today-learned-how-mouse-events-bubble-in-react/index.md

 The `mouseenter` event is dispatched to a given target element, if and only if, the mouse pointer before the event was not inside the target element or any child inside the element and then enters the element or any child inside the element.

-Reversibly, the `mouseleave` event is dispatch to a given target element, when the mouse pointer was within the element or any child inside the element and then moves outside of the element or any child inside the element.
+Reversibly, the `mouseleave` event is dispatched to a given target element, when the mouse pointer was within the element or any child inside the element and then moves outside of the element or any child inside the element.

 Note that not all HTML elements have a visual representation, so some elements are collapsed or have no actual area to be inside.
 Consider for example a table, where you can have `<table><tbody><tr><td>Cell</td></tr><tbody><table>`, but the only thing you see visually in the browser is the single cell.
 You can move you mouse cursor from outside the table to inside the cell in one movement, and in that single instance, you will be entering 4 different elements.
 Conversely, you can move your cursor out of the cell to the outside leaving 4 elements in a single instance.